novasphireteam/NovaSpire-AI-Hybrid-AI-/README.md

 NovaSpire combines adaptive intelligence with control architecture to support environments where quality, accountability, and consistency are mission-critical.

+## Hybrid AI Confirmation

+NovaSpire AI is a real hybrid AI system.

+It does not rely on a single-model-only architecture.
+The platform combines multiple cognitive and control layers, persistent context systems, and governance mechanisms into one coordinated intelligence framework.

+This hybrid design is intentional and foundational to NovaSpire's performance, reliability, and enterprise readiness.

 ---

 ## Core Capabilities